Best Investments During Low Interest Rates

 Risk of Total Capital Loss: A

 Why no A+ grade for overall risk?
-The only reason banks are considered low risk is because of the governments FSCS guarantee.
-There is always a risk the economy implodes, the banks crumble and the government can’t pay all the guarantees.
-Is it likely?
-No, but it’s possible.
+The only reason banks are considered low risk is because of the governments FSCS (UK) and FDIC (USA) guarantees.
+In the UK, the government guarantees up to £85,000 of bank deposits per person per bank.
+In the USA that amount is $250,000.
+There is always a risk the economy implodes, the banks crumble and the government can’t pay all the guarantees (remember the Iceland financial crisis?).
+Such a meltdown is less likely in economically powerful countries but it’s still possible.
 No investment is 100% safe.

 For bank safety, you sacrifice returns.
 For those willing to jump through hoops and have deposit limits, you can get some decent interest rates on some savings accounts.
 These savings rates are also variable and can change anytime.
 I’m sure you have gotten the same bank rate drop letters as I have.

-Foreign banks such as RCI are offering slightly higher rates but are riskier because they aren’t covered by the same UK FSCS guarantees.
+Foreign banks offer slightly higher rates but are riskier because they aren’t covered by the same UK and USA guarantees.
 I don’t think a 0.5% interest bump is worth the extra risk of putting your cash in a foreign bank.

-Leaving your cash in the bank getting 1% interest is a losing proposition.
-While inflation has been low over the last year, it will eventually rise and devalue your money as goods and services become increasingly expensive.
+Leaving your cash in the bank getting 2% interest is a long-term losing proposition.
+While inflation has been low over the last year, it’s over 2% and will devalue your money as goods and services become increasingly expensive.

-I do recommend keeping an emergency savings account containing six months of your total living expenses.
+I do recommend keeping an emergency savings account containing three to six months of your total living expenses.
 Use the rest of your cash to pay off any loans or credit cards.
-Any left over cash, throw at your mortgage.
+Any leftover cash, throw at your mortgage.

 “Pay off my mortgage?”
 I hear you asking, “But interest rates are so low.”

-True but I believe being debt free is the true way to become wealthy.
-When you have no loan payments, you have lots of extra cash to invest.
+True but I believe being debt-free is the true way to become wealthy.
+When you have no loan payments, you will have lots of extra cash to invest.
 Also should disaster strike, no bank can ever take your home away if it isn’t mortgaged.
 I bet some of the people who lost their homes during the 2009 mortgage meltdown wished they didn’t have a mortgage.